 - Log in to your YouTube account, go to ‘Video Manager’ and click the ‘Edit’ button next to the video you want to caption.

-- Select ‘Subtitles and CC’ at the top right of the screen.
-In the drop-down menu, select the language.
+- Select the ‘Subtitles and CC’ tab at the top right of the screen.
+In the 'Add new subtitles or CC' drop-down menu, select the language.
 You can select English, or choose from 160 other languages.

 - A box will now appear to the right of the media player which says ‘Type subtitles here’.
 Play the video, pausing it as necessary, and type your first caption into the box, then click on the ‘+’ sign to lock the caption in.
 It will then appear in a box below.
 Once you have created a caption, you can edit it by clicking on its box.